We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Volume

-Hero image for Grahame McLean: From props to producing...
+Hero image for Grahame McLean: from props to producing...

-Grahame McLean: From props to producing...
+Grahame McLean: from props to producing...

 Interview – 2010

-Producer Grahame McLean was one of the pioneers of the New Zealand feature film industry.
-In his long career, he was worked in many roles - props manager, assistant director, production manager, line producer, director, scriptwriter and producer.
-His first job in the screen industry was on the early 70s independent TV drama The Games Affair, and he went on to produce films including Sons for the Return Home, A Woman of Good Character, and Should I be Good?
-The special guest interviewer is McLean's industry colleague John Barnett.
+Producer Grahame McLean was a busy man during the rebirth of New Zealand feature films: his CV includes gigs as a props manager, assistant director, production manager, writer, director and producer.
+McLean's first job in the screen industry was on 1974 indie TV drama The Games Affair.
+He went on to produce Sons for the Return Home and A Woman of Good Character/It's Lizzie to Those Close, and brought beloved character Worzel Gummidge to New Zealand.

 This video was first uploaded on 31 August 2010, and is available under this Creative Commons licence.
 This licence is limited to use of ScreenTalk interview footage only and does not apply to any video content and photographs from films, television, music videos, web series and commercials used in the interview.